nooop3/doc/index.rst

 * To provide the new comers a quick start guide.
 * To build a collaborative standard.
-* The detailed documentation of our product.
+* The detailed documentation of our project.

 The documentation is arranged as (also see the TOC below):